-The finding of path independence of thermosteric sea level rise over century timescales is similar to the findings of other studies (Zickfeld et al., 2012; Bouttes et al., 2013), and is a function of the proportionality of thermosteric sea level rise to the time integrated radiative forcing (Zickfeld et al., 2012; Bouttes et al., 2013).
+The finding of path dependence of thermosteric sea level rise on century timescales is similar to the finding of Zickfeld et al. (2012) and Bouttes et al. (2013) and results from the proportionality of thermosteric sea level rise to the time-integrated radiative forcing on those timescales (Bouttes et al., 2013).
+Convergence of the sea level response at the end of the 1200-year-long simulation for all cumulative emission groups, however, indicates that on longer timescales sea level rise is determined primarily by cumulative emissions.